hyliang96/Guided-Denoise/README.md

     --resume ../Exps/sample/results/debug/001.ckpt # `--start-epoch 2` is no uncessary to add because the current epoch is saved in 001.ckpt
     ```

-  foremore arguments, see the head of  `GD_train/main.py`
+  for more arguments, see the head of  `GD_train/main.py`

-example: here is what we run

 # Our Running Log